mirzafathan/docker-srin-take-home-assignments/README.md

 **A container** is a unit in software development which can package codes and all of their dependencies so that the app can run from one to another environments where developers work without any trouble.

 **A Docker registry** is a storage and distribution system for Docker images.
 In docker, one image may have multiple version, and registries are organized in Docker repositories where they hold all of those multiple version of the image.

+### Hands on
+Hands on project can be accessed on this Dockerhub link: https://hub.docker.com/repository/docker/mirzaf/phonebook-docker